stehrn/whitepages/README.md

      So, for example, call to `/white-pages/v1/?name=Stehr` will be cached after 1st call, with nginx delivering cached value for requests to same end-point.

 ### Other approaches
-Availability and Resiliency patterns can be implemented in code via Java API such as https://github.com/resilience4j/resilience4j.
-Many app frameworks support these features as well, e.g. virt.x https://vertx.io/docs/vertx-circuit-breaker/java/
+Availability and Resiliency patterns can be implemented in code via Java APIs such as https://github.com/resilience4j/resilience4j, whilst many app frameworks support these features as well, e.g. virt.x https://vertx.io/docs/vertx-circuit-breaker/java/

 Performance/Cache could be implemented in a few other ways, e.g.:
    * In process/JVM based cache that sits with microservice (e.g. Guava or its replacement Caffeine, or just a good old HashMap)